OCR-B

 OCR-B is a monospace font developed in 1968 by Adrian Frutiger for Monotype by following the European Computer Manufacturer's Association standard.
 Its function was to facilitate the optical character recognition operations by specific electronic devices, originally for financial and bank-oriented uses.
 It was accepted as the world standard in 1973.
 It follows the ISO 1073-2:1976 (E) standard, refined in 1979 ("letterpress" design, size I).
-It includes all ASCII symbols, and other symbols needed in the bank environment.
-It is widely used for the human readable digits in UPC/EAN barcodes.
+It includes all ASCII symbols as well as other symbols needed in the bank environment.
+It is widely used for the human-readable digits in UPC/EAN barcodes.
 It is also used for machine-readable passports.
 It shares that purpose with OCR-A, but it is easier for the human eye and brain to read and it has a less technical look than OCR-A.

 History

 In June 1961, the European Computer Manufacturers Association (ECMA) started standardization activities related to Optical Character Recognition (OCR).
 After evaluating existing OCR designs, it was decided to develop two new fonts: A stylized design with just digits, called “Class A”; and a more conventional type design with broader character coverage, called “Class B”.
 In February 1965, ECMA proposed a design for the “Class B” font to ISO, who adopted it as international standard ISO 1073-2 in October 1965.
 The first revision contained three font sizes: I, II and III.
 The specification included a Letterpress design, intended for high-quality printing equipment; and a rounded-edge Constant Strokewidth design for impact printers with reduced typographic quality.

 In September 1969, ECMA started work to revise its published standard.
 To make OCR-B more widely accepted, the shapes of some characters were slightly modified.
 The new revision removed font size II, which had been rarely used in practice; it deleted five character shapes; and it added a new font size IV.
 ECMA published the second edition of OCR-B in October 1971.

 In March 1976, ECMA published a third revision of its ECMA-11 specification.
 It added the symbols § and ¥ to OCR-B; two types of erasure marks (█) for blackening out mis-printed characters were added; and the length of the Vertical bar was changed to match ISO 1073-2.